Dave Pedersen Family

 Erik, Kyle, Karyn, Dave

 Dave and Karyn are enjoying retirement after teaching elementary school for 52 combined years in Jefferson County Schools.
 Some of the activities they enjoy are traveling (Denmark & Sweden were favorites), hiking, tennis, golf, volunteering, and just enjoying the beautiful Colorado outdoors.
-Erik (red shirt) is the club house manager at Hiwan Golf Club in Evergreen, CO and is engaged to Casey Sacks.
-They will be married in July 2009.
+Erik (red shirt) is now living in Colorado Springs and is general manager at Garden of the Gods Country Club.
+He's happy and enjoying life. , CO.
 Kyle works in the independent music business and lives in Minneapolis, MN.
-He is engaged to Jamie Lowe and they will be married on the picnic grounds at John and Dagmar's cabin in Estes on June 21, 2008.
+He is married to Jamie Lowe and they were married on the picnic grounds at John and Dagmar's cabin in Estes on June 21, 2008.

 Kyle & Jamie Wed In Estes